ctlab/RECAST/README.md

     -d <donor_1.fasta donor_2.fasta> \
     -b <before_1.fasta before_2.fasta> \
     -a <after_1.fasta after_2.fasta> \
+    -found 90 \
     -w <workDir> \
     -o <outDir>
 ~~~

-* `-k` --- the size of k-mer used in de Bruijn graph.
+* `-k` — the size of k-mer used in de Bruijn graph.
-* `-d` --- two files with paired donor metagenomic reads.
+* `-d` — two files with paired donor metagenomic reads.
 FASTA and FASTQ formats are supported, as well as compressed files *.gz or *.bz2.
-* `-b` --- two files with paired pre-FMT recipient metagenomic reads.
+* `-b` — two files with paired pre-FMT recipient metagenomic reads.
 FASTA and FASTQ formats are supported, as well as compressed files *.gz or *.bz2.
-* `-a` --- two files with paired post-FMT recipient metagenomic reads.
+* `-a` — two files with paired post-FMT recipient metagenomic reads.
 FASTA and FASTQ formats are supported, as well as compressed files *.gz or *.bz2.
+* `-found` — Minimum coverage breadth for reads from class found [0 - 100 %].
-* `-w` --- directory with intermediate working files
+* `-w` — directory with intermediate working files
-* `-o` --- directory for final categories of reads
+* `-o` — directory for final categories of reads

 #### Output description